 A detailed itinerary will be good and how tips for traveling around.

 Winter rules out some if the most wonderful parts of NZ.
 The best walks and possibly the mountain passes will be closed.
-Could you instead explore Australia over these 16 days (it's lovely in the winter) and come back to NZ during a summer? over 7 years ago
+Could you instead explore Australia over these 16 days (it's lovely in the winter) and come back to NZ during a summer? about 8 years ago

 I spent a week in NZ in winter and loved it.
 Just as long as you are aware, NZ has a 'proper' winter with ice, snow, rain etc. As Petychka says above, many walks will be closed.

 I asked a question about hiring a campervan in the cold and got lots of useful replies that may be of some use:http://answers.worldnomads.com/questions/new-zealand/13415/renting-a-campervan-in-nz-in-july-is-this-mad

-Also, have a browse around the NZ country section in your iPad app - there are so many people asking questions about itineraries, you'll find a lot of info has already been written. over 7 years ago
+Also, have a browse around the NZ country section in your iPad app - there are so many people asking questions about itineraries, you'll find a lot of info has already been written. about 8 years ago